gwiza-muli/lab-search-maven/README.md

 Authors:

-* Your Name Here
+* Sheilla Muligande
-* Your Name Here
+* A.J.
+Trimble
 * Samuel A. Rebelsky (starter code)

-This code may be found at <INSERT-URL>.
+This code may be found at https://github.com/gwiza-muli/lab-search-maven.git.
 Original code at <https://github.com/Grinnell-CSC207/lab-search-maven>.